-On June 20 and 22, 2017, pilot projects of the OSCE-3 (Objective Structured Clinical Examination) exams were conducted at the Department of Internal Medicine, Infectious Diseases and Dermatovenereology of Postgraduate Education.
-Said projects were attended by medical interns of the second year of specialization in Internal Diseases (17 medical interns) and “General Practice – Family Medicine” (15 meical interns).
+On June 20 and 22, 2017, we conducted the pilot projects of the OSCE-3 (Objective Structured Clinical Examination) exams at our Department.
+Seventeen medical interns of the second year of study of the Internal Medicine speciality and 15 medical interns of the General Practice – Family Medicine speciality took part in these projects.

 An assessment scale for each skill was developed.
 At each station, scores were set for a certain number of criteria from 3 to 0.
 The maximum number of points was 48.

 Examiners and medical interns noted the high quality of the pilot project preparation, the considerable practical orientation of the tasks, and the need for a broad introduction of exams in the proposed form.